przant/stori/README.md

 # **STORI CHALLENGE MVP**

-The following description is about the steps applied to complete the Stori Code Challenge.
-For that I use the technologies and versions, mentioned in the ext set of bullet points:
+The following description is about the steps followed to complete the Stori Code Challenge.
+For that I use the technologies and versions, mentioned in the next set of bullet points:

 ---